 While we have over 2 million sweat glands all over our body, we do have 2 different types of sweat glands: The eccrine and apocrine sweat glands.

 The eccrine sweat glands are responsible for cooling down the body and the apocrine sweat glands are the scent glands that are activated during puberty and are active when under stimulation (sexual, stress, fear, anxiety, etc.).

 Sweating is therefore good for our bodies because it can prevent serious conditions and it is even healthy for our skin.

-How to Reduce Sweating in Armpits
+How to Reduce Armpit Sweating

 Over the years, I have found that there are many ways to reduce sweating in your armpits, especially if you do not suffer from excessive sweating, but sweat slightly more on some occasions.